Journey into Fear (1943 film): Plot

-Kuvetli was eavesdropping from the next cabin, however, and informs Graham that Muller's "plan" is just a scheme to get Graham away from the ship before he murders him.
+Kuvetli was eavesdropping from the next cabin, however, and later tells Graham that Muller's "plan" is just a scheme to get him away from the ship before him.
 Kuvetli instructs Graham to pretend to agree to the plan but, before the ship docks in Batumi, to hide himself in an empty cabin while the Turkish agent arranges for the arrest of the German agents.

 When Graham goes to the empty cabin, he finds Kuvetli dead on the floor, murdered by Banat.
 Graham asks Mathews to deliver a message to the Turkish consul in Batumi to notify Haki.
 Matthews gives the unarmed Graham a pocketknife.
 Graham runs into Gogo, who bluntly offers to "give up" Josette for Graham to marry for a cash consideration.

 Muller and Banat coerce Graham into a waiting car.
 When the car has a flat tire, Graham jams Matthews' pocketknife into the horn and, in the ensuing commotion, jumps into the driver's seat, crashes the car into a shop window, and escapes.
 That night, as a storm rages, Graham joins his wife at their hotel, but Muller arrives there first by impersonating a coworker from Graham's company.

 Banat intimidates Graham from leaving and Muller persuades Stephanie to join Haki downstairs while he "talks business" with Graham.
-He leaves Graham to be killed by Banat, but Gogo enters the room to promote his deal for Josette and Banat shoots at him.
-Graham flees out of the room's window onto the cornice of the building in the torrential rain, pursued by Banat and Muller.
+He leaves Graham to be killed by Banat, but Gogo enters the room to promote his deal for Josette, and Banat shoots at him.

+Graham flees via a window onto the cornice of the building in the torrential rain, pursued by Banat and Muller.
 Trapped between them, he is saved when Haki appears and shoots Muller.
 Banat wounds Haki but, blinded by the rain, misses Graham.
 The two struggle, and Banat falls to his death.

-Back in the present, Haki tells Graham as he finishes the letter that Stephanie is waiting for him but wonders why the engineer took decisive action when he had been so indecisive earlier.
-Graham tears up the now-completed letter and tells Haki, "I got mad.
+Back in the present, Haki tells Graham as he finishes the letter that Stephanie is waiting for him.
+He wonders aloud why the engineer took decisive action when he had been so indecisive earlier.
+Graham tears up the now-completed letter and responds, "I got mad.
 Spent too much time running away."